 For people ages 18 years and up

 - Be willing and able to provide written informed consent for the trial.

 - Be >= 18 years of age on day of signing informed consent.

 - Have a histologically proven well-differentiated neuroendocrine tumor (WHO grade 1, grade 2, or morphologically and/or clinically well-differentiated grade 3) of any primary site, including unknown primary site.

-- For group 1, only well-differentiated grade 3 tumors that demonstrate somatostatin receptor expression on Ga-68 DOTA or In-111 Octreoscans will be allowed.
+- For group 1, only well-differentiated grade 2 or 3 tumors with Ki-67 index > 10% that demonstrate somatostatin receptor expression on DOTA or In-111 Octreoscans will be allowed.

 - Radiographic, biochemical, or clinical evidence of tumor progression over a period of up to 12 months in at least one site.

 - Group 1: At least one symptomatic and/or progressive somatostatin receptor positive (SSTR+) lesion over a period of up to 12 months, or have at least one measurable lesion based on RECIST v.
 1.1.

 - Groups 2-3: At least one symptomatic and/or progressive liver lesion over a period of up to 12 months, or have at least two measurable lesions in the liver or at least one measurable lesion in the liver and another measurable lesion elsewhere, based on RECIST v.
 1.1.